 Seattle’s skyline is known for the Space Needle, but that's hardly the tallest building in the city.
 In fact, a number of Seattle's skyscrapers outrank it in height, like the Columbia Tower, which even offers a higher view deck than the famous Needle!

 Seattle's tallest structures are pleasantly varied, and include a nice mix of historic buildings (like the Smith Tower), towering modern office buildings (Columbia Center) and even some Art Deco appeal (1201 3rd Avenue).
 But while the historic buildings are interesting to look at, the highest skyscrapers in the city are newer, dating to the 1980s and 1990s with a few built in the 2000s.
 Some are even among the tallest buildings in the world.

 Seattle’s tallest building is the tall, dark Columbia Center.
 As of 2013, the Columbia Center is the 20th tallest building in the U.S. and the tallest building in all of Washington state.
 Even better, the public is allowed into this skyscraper and can enjoy the view from the Sky View Observatory on the 73rd floor.
-There’s a moderate admission fee that’s under $15 (cheaper for kids, students, military, and seniors), but cheaper and higher up than the Space Needle!
+There’s a moderate admission fee that’s $20 online for adults (and $22 onsite), but this view is cheaper and higher up than the Space Needle!

 Location: 701 5th Avenue, Seattle